laraiyeo/laraiyeo.github.io/README.md

 ## 🖥️ How to Use in OBS

 1. Go to **https://laraiyeo.github.io/teams.html**
-2. In the team containers (the bigger box), click the logo of the team you want to integrate into obs
+2. Click the team container of the team you want to integrate into obs
-1. **Open OBS Studio**
+3. **Open OBS Studio**
-2. Click the ➕ under *Sources*, and choose **Browser**
+4. Click the ➕ under *Sources*, and choose **Browser**
-3. Name it (e.g. `MLB Tracker`) and paste the URL (do not change the width and height)
+5. Name it (e.g. `MLB Tracker` or `NHL Tracker`) and paste the URL (do not change the width and height)
-5. Click **OK**
+6. Click **OK**
-6. When the card is showing properly in obs, you can shrink or enlarge the card from the profile screen
+7. When the card is showing properly in obs, you can shrink or enlarge the card from the profile screen

 ---

 ## 💥 New Features

 - (4/24/2025) When a game is live, you can click on the game card in the live page and you will see a live scoreboard of that specific game.
 Same with finished games.
 If you click a game block on the finished tab, you will see the final scoreboard of that specific game.
+- (4/29/2025) Previously known as MLB Live Tracker but with the new integration of an NHL tracker, it is now known as Live Sports Tracker
 ---

 ## #️⃣ Current known issues